 How to apply for an MBA - Episode 01 - Brainstorming

 Introduction: You're satisfied with your IELTS/TOEFL and GMAT/GRE scores and now you're gazing at the first essay question wondering where to begin.
-In this episode I outline the character traits the admissions committee of the business school are looking for in you.
+In this episode, I outline the character traits that the business school admissions committee are looking for in you.
 You need to find personal stories which demonstrate these traits.

 The 12 traits: Below are 12 traits that admissions committees of top MBA programs want you to be able to demonstrate and explain.
 Try to touch on all of them in your application.
 Some traits, such as Leadership and Determination, are binary.
 You must simply demonstrate them.
 Others have no correct answer, rather you must show you've considered them deeply; Why MBA (this school, not PhD...), Why Now, Morals, your strengths and your weaknesses.